 Overview

-The level of connections a client or provider has to your firm's existing clients or new potential business contacts is called influence.
-Tracking influence is important to building your firm's business and maintaining relationships with important contacts.
+The level of connections a client or provider has with your firm's existing clients or potential new business contacts is called influence.
+Tracking influence is essential to growing your firm's book of business and maintaining the relationships that drive it.
 This article outlines what influencers are and how they are segmented within Practifi.

 Your firm likely has connections with clients and providers that bring in new business or impact other relationships with existing clients.
-These connections are considered influencers due to their authority, knowledge, position or relationship with others.
-They are connections that your firm keeps an eye on due to their potential impact and importance.
+These connections are considered influencers because of their authority, expertise, position, or relationships with others.
+They are connections your firm monitors because of their potential impact and importance.
 Influence is a different way of looking at your referrers and sources to better understand the relationship between parties and their involvement in your business.
-You'll encounter influence through client influencers, providers and centers of influence (COIs).
+You'll encounter influence through client influencers, providers, and centers of influence (COIs).

-Your firm may also work with providers that have a level of influence.
-Providers are other businesses your firm has a relationship with that can also be a source of referrals.
-For example, your organization may work with a law firm that refers their clients to your firm.
-The provider is not a client of your firm, but it is essential to track their information and influence within Practifi to give your firm the ability to see the full impact the relationship has and the amount of business generated through the referrals they send your way.
+Your firm may also work with providers that have influence.
+Providers are other businesses your firm has relationships with that can also be sources of referrals.
+For example, your organization may work with a law firm that refers its clients to your firm.
+The provider isn't a client of your firm, but tracking their information and influence in Practifi gives your firm visibility into the full impact of the relationship and the volume of business generated through their referrals.

 Another way to refer to influencers is as centers of influence (COIs).
 These can be either clients or providers that work with your firm, or your organization might have a more specific definition for a COI.
 However you define them, COIs work with or around the types of clients you want to serve.
-Referring to these entities as COIs captures their impact on your firm as they can potentially connect, introduce or refer you to new prospects or business streams.
+Referring to these entities as COIs captures their impact on your firm as they can potentially connect, introduce, or refer you to new prospects or business streams.
 The two-way relationship your firm has with a COI can be beneficial for growing new relationships with other businesses or clients.
-Your firm might keep a close eye on these connections when a holiday season occurs to thank them for the business they have helped generate or reach out to them for connections when your firm is pushing for new business.
-Whether you refer to them as client influencers, providers or COIs, you can indicate their level of influence in Practifi by applying influencer segments.
+Your firm might keep a close eye on these connections during the holiday season to thank them for the business they have helped generate, or reach out to them for introductions when your firm is pursuing new business.
+Whether you refer to them as client influencers, providers, or COIs, you can indicate their level of influence in Practifi by applying influencer segments.

 Influencer Segments

 It's up to the user to decide which segment makes the most sense based on the client or provider's situation with your firm.
-Depending on how your firm works, these levels can be defined based on total AUM, general sway in the marketplace or potential for your firm to join in business with another company.
-Influencer segments in Practifi come in three different levels: critical, important and standard.
+Depending on how your firm operates, these levels can be defined by total AUM, market influence, or your firm's potential to partner with another company.
+Influencer segments in Practifi come in three different levels: critical, important, and standard.

-Influencers can be managed and monitored from within your Practifi instance to keep a close eye on clients and providers likely to bring new business into your firm.
-You can also draw analytics from your influencer list to easily see the relationships between important parties.
+Influencers can be managed and monitored within your Practifi instance to keep a close eye on clients and providers who are likely to bring new business to your firm.
+You can also draw analytics from your influencer list to easily see the relationships between key parties and identify where to focus your outreach efforts.

 Critical Influencers

-Critical influencers are typically those most influential who can bring multiple opportunities to your firm.
-These are the households, individuals or organizations that are extremely connected and likely to bring your firm the newest business, whether through referrals or having important connections.
+Critical influencers are typically those who are most influential and can bring multiple opportunities to your firm.
+These are the households, individuals, or organizations that are highly connected and likely to bring your firm the most new business, whether through referrals or important connections.
 They can also be providers that consistently and often refer high-value business to your firm.
-Critical influencers are the connections that you keep the closest eye on and have the most contact with due to their potential and importance to your firm.
+Critical influencers are the connections you keep the closest eye on and have the most contact with because of their potential and importance to your firm.

 Important Influencers

 Important influencers have several connections but are less influential than critical influencers.
 They are still likely to bring new business to your firm and have important connections, but less so than critical influencers.
-This means their connections could be fewer than critical influencers, less likely to bring revenue to your firm or less likely to sign to do business.
-Important influencers still need close attention and remain important in cultivating new business opportunities.
+This means their connections could be fewer than those of critical influencers, less likely to bring in revenue for your firm, or less likely to sign on to do business.
+Key influencers still need close attention and are important for cultivating new business opportunities.

 Standard Influencers

-Standard influencers are clients or providers with some connections to opportunities for your firm but have room for further growth in influence.
+Standard influencers are clients or providers with some connections to opportunities for your firm, but have room for further growth in influence.
 They have fewer connections than important influencers and are less likely to generate opportunities for your firm.
-Keeping track of these standard influencers can bring growth to your firm as their influence grows and develops.
+Keeping track of these standard influencers can help your firm grow as their influence grows.

 Comments